entro314-labs/update-ng/README.md

 # Update Command NG 🚀

-Want to update your computer software?
-The **update-ng** command can help you!

-**Update Command NG** is a modern, fast system updater with a beautiful terminal interface that manages all your package managers, development tools, and system components.
+**Update Command NG** is a modern, fast system updater written in Go that manages all your package managers, development tools, and system components through a beautiful terminal interface.

 ## ✨ Features